epangelinan/local-zoo/README.md

 ## Additional Functionality that Could be Included in the Future
 * _Add a feature to delete an Animal_
-* _Add a Date field indicating the date the animal was entered into the system.
-* _Add a feature to list/filter the animals that have died, containing the age they died and cause of death_
+* _Add a feature to list/filter the animals that are sick or have died.
+If they died, indicate the date of death, age and cause of death_
 * _Add a feature to list the total number of animals in the zoo_
 * _Update the Sex input field to be selector or options containing Male / Female_
+* _Add feeding times for the animals_

 ## Known Bugs